 - Seal gaps around doors, windows, and pipes

-- Fix any moisture issues or leaks
+- Fix any leaks or moisture issues

-- Keep food stored in sealed containers
+- Keep food in sealed containers

-- Clean up crumbs and spills promptly
+- Clean up crumbs and spills right away

 If You’re Finding Multiple Dead Cockroaches